 Experience world-class dining, shopping and entertainment at Marina Bay Sands.
-Indulge your inner gourmand with creations by Michelin-starred celebrity chefs like Mario Batali, Daniel Boulud, Wolfgang Puck and Tetsuya Wakuda.
-The Shoppes at Marina Bay Sands makes for a pampering retail experience, while two state-of-the-art theatres offer a hand-picked selection of local and international hit performances.
-For top quality gaming and entertainment, try your hand at the Marina Bay Sands Casino.
+Indulge your inner gourmand with creations by celebrity chefs including Tetsuya Wakuda and Wolfgang Puck.
+The Shoppes at Marina Bay Sands makes for a pampering retail experience, while two state-of-the-art theatres offer a selection of local and international performances.
+For top quality gaming, try your hand at the Marina Bay Sands Casino.

 River Safari Singapore

 River Safari is the most recent addition to the award-winning parks in Singapore and is Asia’s first and only river-themed wildlife park.
 The 12-hectare part houses one of the world’s largest collection of freshwater animals and is home to over 150 plant species and 5,000 animal specimen, including 42 endangered species.
 A considerable part of the park profiles freshwater habitats from iconic rivers including Amazon River, Mekong River and River Nile.
 Take a journey of discovery at River Safari and learn about unique aquatic animals.
 Other highlights at the park include giant freshwater stingray, river otters and giant pandas Jia Jia and Kai Kai.

 Singapore Zoo provides one of the most beautiful settings where animals roam freely in the open and natural habitats.
 The park is home to more than 2,800 animals.
 Highlights in this award-winning park include Fragile Forest and Elephants of Asia that provide educational elements.
 Besides the informative displays, Singapore Zoo is also an active contributor to global conservation efforts where threatened species of animals are bred.